Amineelfarssi/execution-garden/ARCHITECTURE.md

 **When to deploy**: Only when business requirements demand proprietary fine-tuned models not available via Bedrock or other providers. **Triggers include** needing models with specialized banking domain knowledge, data residency requirements preventing API calls to external providers, cost optimization for extremely high volumes (>50M requests/month), or compliance mandates for model hosting.

 Deploy self-hosted models on Amazon SageMaker Real-Time Inference endpoints or (if you need cost optimization at scale) EKS with GPU node groups.
-SageMaker provides managed infrastructure with one-click deployment, automatic scaling, and built-in monitoring—ideal for 1-10 models.
+SageMaker provides managed infrastructure with one-click deployment, automatic scaling, and built-in monitoringâ€”ideal for 1-10 models.
 EKS becomes cost-effective at scale (>100 models) with fractional GPU sharing and 30-45% cost savings reported by enterprises like Informatica and Vannevar Labs.

 **EKS justification for self-hosted models**: GPU workloads benefit dramatically from fractional GPU sharing and time-slicing available in EKS but not in SageMaker.
 EKS with Karpenter enables 30-60 second node provisioning for scale-out, sophisticated GPU scheduling with tools like vLLM and TensorRT-LLM, and unified platform for ML and non-ML workloads.
 For banks running 10+ custom models, **EKS reduces inference costs by 30-45%** versus SageMaker while providing greater control.